progval/oxigraph/lib/oxigraph/src/succinct/README.md

 This backend is based on the [`sux` crate](https://docs.rs/sux) and its data structures.
-While `sux` underpins [WebGraph's Rust implementation](https://docs.rs/webgraph), it does not significantly use WebGraph as WebGraph is not designed to work with triples or quads.
+While `sux` underpins [WebGraph's Rust implementation](https://docs.rs/webgraph), this backend does not significantly use WebGraph as WebGraph is not designed to work with triples or quads.

 `sux` provides two primitives we use to build indexes: